yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 each topic the word from WordNet classified with most confidence to that topic, and craft for each of the top most visited websites from CrUX all the corresponding subdomains quick evaluatiothat we classify with the Topics API.
-This results in 350 topics x 100 (quick evalaution) /or/ 10000 (longer one) websites = 35k (quick evalaution) /or/ 3.5M (longer one) subdomains total.
+This results in 350 topics x 100 (quick evalaution) /or/ 10000 (complete evaluation) websites = 35k (quick evalaution) /or/ 3.5M (complete evaluation) subdomains total.

-The script automatically detects if WordNet was classified during experiment 1 (longer evaluation).
+The script automatically detects if WordNet was classified during experiment 1 (complete evaluation).
 If so, we can extract the list of top word for each topic, if not (quicker evaluation), we use the provided file `petsymposium-artifact2024.1/taxonomy.words`.

 Results: see folder `output/crafted_subdomains` for the results of the classification of these crafted subdomain: `targeted_untargeted_stats.txt` and `targeted_untargeted_success.pdf`.
-You should get a simular figure to Figure 6 from our paper (to replicate it you need to run the longer evaluation).
+You should get a simular figure to Figure 6 from our paper (to replicate it, you need to run the complete evaluation).

 ## Limitations